wangyugang97/wangyugang97.github.io/_pages/about.md

   - /about.html
 ---

 I am a master student at School of Information and Electronics, Beijng Institute of Technology.
 I did my bachelors at School of Electronic Engineering, Xidian University.
 I emphasize on computational imaging, computer vision and image signal processing.
-My currently research interests include spectral imaging and target detection.
+My currently research interests include spectral imaging and object detection.

 Publications
 ======